 Most of our host families live in Palm Desert, however, we have host families that live in the radius of ten to fifteen miles from the campus.
 Although, our host families are not obligated to take you to school, some host families will be able to provide you transportation to and from school.
 If your host family cannot provide transportation for you, please keep in mind that you are placed in a home that has either access to bus line or in walking distance.

 Americans are fond of animals.
 Many families have pets in their home and they are treated as members of the family.
-If you are not in favor of pets in your home, please notify your Housing Coordinator so we may do our best to place elsewhere.
+If you are not in favor of pets in your home, please notify your Housing Coordinator so we may do our best to place you elsewhere.

 The host family will sit down with you and discuss any house rules.
 It is your responsibility to follow the established house rules.
 Failure to do so can result in your removal from the home.
 Common rules include: